DafetiteOgaga/custom_commands/README.md

 ## Changes
+   - added the ability to set "Update README.md" as your default commit message to all README.md files
    - new updates and general improvements to the the program
    - pull and push commands has been updated for robust perfomances
    - Improved user experience with a little bit of animated display